 - Sit face to face with another person.
 You must maintain a gap of 2m between yourself and the next person.

-- Allow anybody else to touch your mobile phone (if you have one with you) – please note, that mobile phones should be brought in by Year 6 children or older only
+- Allow anybody else to touch your mobile phone (if you have one with you) – please note, that mobile phones should be brought in by School Year 6 children or older only

 Guidance for parents: